AHRQ-CDS/CQL-Testing-Framework/README.md

 # Integrating the CQL Testing Framework

 The CQL Testing Framework is a Node.js module.
 For the alpha release, it is distributed as a compressed file: `cql-testing-1.0.0-alpha.1.tgz`.
+If you've downloaded the cql-testing source code, you'll find a copy of this file in the `dist/` folder.

 ## Typical Project Structure